 He holds secondary appointments an adjunct instructor in the Regional and Urban Planning program at the School of Continuing Studies; a core faculty member in the program on Justice and Peace Studies; an affiliated faculty member in the Department of African-American Studies; and an affiliated faculty member in the McCourt School of Public Policy.

-Currently, McCabe is working on a new book manuscript about the voucher lotteries used to ration housing assistance in the Housing Choice Voucher program.
-Drawing on interviews with officials at more than fifty housing authorities, as well as administrative data from the program, the book manuscripts asks how housing authorities exercise their discretionary authority to serve low-income households, and what types of consequences result from a system that selectively distributes assistance.
+McCabe is the author of No Place Like Home: Wealth, Community and the Politics of Homeownership (Oxford University Press, 2016).
+In the book, he unpacks the challenges of strengthening communities through homeownership as owning a home has emerged as the core vehicle for building wealth in the United States.
+McCabe is working on a new book manuscript about the voucher lotteries used to ration housing assistance in the Housing Choice Voucher program.
+Drawing on interviews with officials at more than fifty housing authorities, as well as administrative data from the program, the book asks how housing authorities exercise their discretionary authority to serve low-income households, and about the way these decisions create inequalities among poor families.